-In March 2009, we recorded a charge of \$0.4 million, net of tax, resulting from the resolution of a final working capital adjustment in favor of the purchaser.
+In March 2009, we recorded a charge of \$0.4 million, net of tax, resulting from the resolution of a final working capital adjustment in favor of the purchaser of our Insurance Bill Review business unit.

 In March 2008, we entered into a definitive agreement for the sale of our Insurance Bill Review business unit.
-On April 30, 2008, the Company completed the sale of the business unit for \$14.2 million of cash, which is subject to a final working capital adjustment as defined under the agreement.
+On April 30, 2008, the Company completed the sale of the business unit for \$14.2 million of cash, subject to the aforementioned final working capital adjustment as defined under the agreement.